domsson/succade/README.md

 - Prefix, suffix, label and actual block content can have different foreground and background colors.
 - Most settings can be set once for all blocks, then overwritten for individual blocks, if need be.

-# What it can't do

-- There is no conditional formatting, blocks always have the colors as defined in the config.

 # To-Do List

 - [x] Support for _live_ blocks